odesaphy/syshowall/README.md

 	10.10.10.2

 ### Requirements:
-* Microsoft .NET 4.5 installed
-* Tested on Windows 10 and PowerShell 5.1
+* PowerShell Core 7.0+
-* Tested on Windows Server 2022 and PowerShell 5.1
+* Tested on Windows 10 and PowerShell 7.4.7 & 7.5
-* Tested on Windows Server 2012 R2 and PowerShell 4.0
+* Tested on Ubuntu 24.04 and PowerShell 7.5

 ### Author:
 Sergii Oleshchenko<br/>